 Nobody goes into business for the financial admin (unless, of course, you’re in the business of bookkeeping).
-But for anyone else, no matter whether you’re trading in software or loungewear, business expenses are a necessary part of business.
+But for everyone else, no matter whether you’re trading in software or loungewear, business purchases are a necessary part of business.
 And if you have staff, managing their spending can be unnecessarily taxing when you have a far bigger picture to paint.

 That’s where business credit cards extend a credit lifeline.
-By providing a line of credit to pay for your business expenses, they free up cash flow and may offer other benefits like additional cardholders and expense reporting systems.
+By providing a line of credit to pay for your business purchases, business credit cards free up cash flow and may offer other benefits like additional cardholders and expense reporting systems.

 It all helps companies to spend smart, and manage smarter, to make life easier.